pat33776/Seeme2Here/README.md

 # Seeme2Here
-A place for learning .Net Core, Angular 8, and Managing version and files
+A place for learning .Net Core, Angular 8, and Managing versions and files in GitHub